-The main types of risks which may lead to a shortfall and the steps being taken by the Trustees to minimise these risks are as follows:-
+The main types of risks which may lead to a shortfall and the steps being taken to minimise these risks are as follows:

-Risks Steps being taken to minimise risks The assets may not achieve the expected return See Statement of Investment Policy Principles at page 8.
+Risks Steps being taken to minimise risks The assets may not achieve the expected return See Statement of Investment Policy Principles at page 9.
 Some of the assets may be misappropriated A custodial agreement is in place with J.P.
 Morgan.
 Reconciliations are performed to monitor and ensure that all assets are correctly accounted for.
-The value placed on the future liabilities may prove to be an underestimate The Trustees discuss with the actuary the assumptions used for triennial valuations.
-The Trustees are required by law to obtain an annual statement concerning the ability of the Scheme to meet the funding standard.
+The value placed on the future liabilities may prove to be an underestimate The Actuary sets the assumptions used for the triennial valuation on a prudent basis and reviews these assumptions regularly against market norms.
+The Actuary provides an annual statement concerning the ability of the Scheme to meet the funding standard.
 The employer may not pay contributions as they fall due The Trustees monitor the receipt of contributions and pursue any shortfall.
 If this is not successful, the Trustees would report the matter to the Pensions Authority.
-The employer may decide to dissolve the Scheme If CIÉ determines with the consent of the Minister for Transport to dissolve the Scheme, the Trustees are required to wind up the Scheme and provide benefits for members in accordance with the Rules and the Pensions Act.
-The Trustees endeavour to ensure that sufficient assets are available at all times to meet the liabilities on wind up, by means of the annual statement mentioned above.
-If, however, the Scheme has insufficient assets to meet the liabilities, those already in receipt of pension at the wind-up date are a priority class, to a maximum pension of €12,000, and their pensions must be secured before assets are applied to other members.
-These other members i.e. active members and deferred pensioners are therefore more at risk of not receiving their full benefits on wind-up.
-Future benefit accrual will also cease in these circumstances.
+The employer may decide to dissolve the Scheme If the Board determines, with the consent of the Minister for Transport, to dissolve the Scheme, the Trustees are required to wind up the Scheme and provide benefits for members in accordance with the Rules and the Pensions Act.

-Trustees' Report Year Ended 31st December, 2023 (continued)
+Report of the Trustees for the Year Ended 31st December, 2023 (continued)